Overview and requirements

 PostgreSQL 14

-Use PostgreSQL 14 or later with PuppetDB 8 to take advantage of new features in PuppetDB.
+Use PostgreSQL 14 or later to take advantage of new features in PuppetDB.

 PuppetDB requires PostgreSQL 11 or later.
 If not provided by your distribution, compatible versions of PostgreSQL can be installed from the PGDG (PostgreSQL Global Development Group) repositories.
 See apt.postgresql.org or yum.postgresql.org for more information.